Celebrating Easter with kids

 Jesus showed that he has power over life and death.
 He died because he loves us and rose back to life so we can have life with him in Heaven after we die.
 While we are on Earth though, Jesus wants us to experience his love and kindness in our lives, so we never have to feel scared, unloved or alone.
 That gives us a reason to celebrate and have joy!

-The Kidzone Easter magazine also has a delicious recipe for some chocolate treats, a colouring in competition and loads of puzzles!
+This Easter, the Kidzone magazine celebrates the good news of Easter with delicious recipes, fun crafts and puzzles.
 Get your copy when you come say ‘hi’ to your local Salvos at a nearby church or Salvos Store.

 Good Friday is the day on which we remember Jesus dying on the cross because he loves us.
 When we do bad things, we are separated from God and deserve punishment.
 But instead of being punished, God shows love towards us.
 When Jesus died, he took on our punishment because he loves us.
 He didn’t want us to be punished.
 He wanted to be in a relationship with us and for us to have a good life.